falconpunch082/la-crime-visualiser/README.md

 > This project is one of the four projects part of the bootcamp which requires completion to receive a certificate of completion.

 ---
-**Project objective**
+**Project objectives**

-To display data from [LAPD API](https://data.lacity.org/Public-Safety/Crime-Data-from-2020-to-Present/2nrs-mtv8/about_data) on Crime Data into a website containing a Leaflet map with markers (containing info popups) and a slider (over time) and a dashboard containing summary charts, complete with a filter on area and crime code.
+- To extract data provided by [LAPD API](https://data.lacity.org/Public-Safety/Crime-Data-from-2020-to-Present/2nrs-mtv8/about_data) and modifying it to best suit the project's purposes.

+- To host modified data online as a Flask API that takes data from a database hosted on the Internet.

+- To create an interactive dashboard displaying data from the API, complete with a map displaying where crimes occur, summary statistics displayed on graphs and a filter where enduser can select crimes based on crime type, area and year range.

 ---